 In order to fully participate in our democracy, Asian Americans must exercise the right to vote in local, state, and national elections.
 Unfortunately, racial discrimination in voting still exists.
 We work to eliminate discriminatory barriers to voting and to increase access to the ballot for all voters.

 Sometimes your ballot may not be counted.
 Ballot counting takes place for days after Election Day, so you may have time to fix some of the problems for why your ballot was not counted.
-See our new factsheet on Was My Vote Counted?
-What To Do After You Vote! in English, Bengali, Simplified Chinese, Traditional Chinese, Hindi, Hmong, Japanese, Korean, Khmer, Tagalog, Thai, Urdu, Vietnamese to see common issues and what you can do to make sure your vote is counted.
-Call the 1-888-API-VOTE (1-888-274-8683) hotline if you need help.
-Assistance is provided in English, Bengali, Cantonese, Hindi, Korean, Mandarin, Tagalog, Vietnamese, and Urdu.
+Our new fact sheet "Was My Vote Counted?
+What To Do After You Vote?" is available in English, Arabic, Bengali, Simplified Chinese, Traditional Chinese, Hindi, Hmong, Japanese, Khmer, Korean, Tagalog, Thai, Urdu, and Vietnamese to identify common issues and what you can do to make sure your vote is counted.

 - Before you mail or drop off your ballot, make sure that you read all the directions carefully.